Erfan2001/Erfan2001.github.io/_pages/cv.md

 and improving the overall quality of our workforce.
 * Used PyTorch to build a neural network model, employing backpropagation and optimization for accurate job predictions, facilitating job discovery for seekers.

-<h2>Frontend Developer & Tech Lead at Eftekhar Modiran</h2>
-<p >March 2023-September 2023</p>
-* The EftekharTalent smart system is the most significant output of this project, aimed at providing skill knowledge and online job search capabilities.
-* We employed the ReactJS library in conjunction with the NextJS framework for the execution of this project.

 <h2>Machine Learning Intern at Vitraco</h2>
 <p >July 2022-September 2022</p>